Head of Science

-Roberto, originally from Tomasina, became the Head of our Science Department in March 2017.
-He has a Masters in applied oceanography from the University of Toliara (IH.SM) and a degree in natural sciences from the University of Antananarivo.
-He joins the team with 14 years of diverse experience in marine research and conservation across Madagascar, including employment with WWF and the Wildlife Conservation Society.
-He original worked for Reef Doctor 13 years ago as a science officer, we are now thrilled to have him back leading the team with a wealth of new experience, skills, and knowledge.
-Roberto overseas all of our science programmes, spliting his time between the Reef Doctor base in Ifaty and our new office at the Marine Institute at the University of Toliara.
+Roberto, originally from Toamasina, became the Head of our Science Department in March 2017.
+He has a Masters in Applied Oceanography from the University of Toliara (IH.SM) and a degree in Natural Sciences from the University of Antananarivo.
+He has over 14 years of diverse experience in marine research and conservation across Madagascar, including employment with WWF and the Wildlife Conservation Society.
+He originally worked for Reef Doctor 13 years ago as a science officer, we are now thrilled to have him back leading the team with his wealth of new experience, skills, and knowledge.
+As Head Science Officer, Roberto overseas all of our science programmes.
+In 2018, he was awarded the prestigious 2018 CORAL Conservation Prize by the Coral Reef Alliance for his leadership of our community reef restoration project.

 Rachael is an experienced dive instructor and marine biologist who joined our team in June 2019.
 She developed a love for the ocean whilst growing up in the Mediterranean Sea, on the island of Menorca, first snorkelling, then free diving and finally becoming a scuba instructor, with presently over 9 years of experience.
 She has an MSc in Marine Biology from Bangor University, Wales and a BSc in Zoology from the University of Newcastle-Upon-Tyne, England.
 As Science Officer, she conducts marine research, science training, and develops our conservation initiatives.